 We are subject to various federal, state, local and international environmental laws and regulations which require that we investigate and remediate the effects of the release or disposal of materials at sites associated with past and present operations.
 These include sites at which Teledyne has been identified as a potentially responsible party under the Comprehensive Environmental Response, Compensation and Liability Act, commonly known as Superfund, and comparable state laws.
 We are currently involved in the investigation and remediation of a number of sites.
-Reserves for environmental investigation and remediation and remediation totaled \$5.4 million and \$5.8 million as of December 31, 2023 and January 1, 2023, respectively.
-As investigation and remediation of these sites proceed and new information is received, the Company will adjust reserves to reflect new information.
+Reserves for environmental investigation and remediation totaled \$6.5 million and \$5.4 million as of December 29, 2024 and December 31, 2023, respectively.
+As investigation and remediation of these sites proceed and new information is received, we will adjust reserves to reflect new information.
 Based on current information, we do not believe that future environmental costs, in excess of those already accrued, will materially and adversely affect our financial condition or liquidity.
 See also our environmental risk factor disclosure in Item 1A.
 Risk Factors as well as additional discussion in Notes 2 and 17.